 Body Language Matters in the Family Court

-In the family court, there are a lot of moving parts.
-This includes worrying about the witnesses who will be called, the evidence presented, and how
+In family court, there are many moving parts.
+This includes worrying about the witnesses who will be called, the evidence that will be presented, and

 Staying Calm When Reading Court Documents